ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 A string-type value that contains:

 - Trailing part of a string after the last slash or backslash in it.
-- Original string if there is no slashes or backslashes in it.
+- Original string if there are no slashes or backslashes in it.

 **Example**